-For policy makers, knowing where their economy stands in the aggregate ranking on the ease of doing business is useful.
-Also useful is to know how it ranks relative to comparator economies and relative to the regional average (figure 1.2).
+Figure 1.1 Where economies stand in the global ranking on the ease of doing business regional average (figure 1.2).
 The economy's rankings (figure 1.3) and distance to frontier scores (figure 1.4) on the topics included in the ease of doing business ranking provide another perspective.